bradtraversy/devconnector_2.0/README.md

 We can do this using a [axios interceptor](https://github.com/axios/axios#interceptors) together paired with creating an instance of axios.
 The interceptor, well... intercepts any response and checks the response from our api for a `401` status in the response.
-ie. the token has now expired and is no longer valid or not valid token was sent.
+ie. the token has now expired and is no longer valid, or no valid token was sent.
 If such a status exists then we log out the user and clear the profile from redux state.

 **You can see the implementation of the interceptor and axios instance in [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)**